harlan-zw/unlighthouse/README.md

 ### ⚡️ [**Fast**](https://vitejs.dev)

-Take advantage of your CPU with multi-threaded workers powered by <a href="https://github.com/thomasdondorf/puppeteer-cluster" target="_blank" rel="noopener">puppeteer-cluster</a> and use opportunistic throttling and categories for lightning quick scans.
+Take advantage of your CPU with multithreaded workers powered by <a href="https://github.com/thomasdondorf/puppeteer-cluster" target="_blank" rel="noopener">puppeteer-cluster</a> and use opportunistic throttling and categories for lightning quick scans.

 ### 🌈 [**Modern UI**](https://sli.dev/guide/syntax.html#embedded-styles)